Bryn Griffiths (writer): Donations

 Bryn donated a store of his letters and other papers to Swansea University for researchers studying modern Wales, especially its English-language literature.
 The papers include correspondence with eminent figures in the cultural and political life of post-war Wales.
 The collection shines a light on Wales in the 1960s and 1970s, an important period in literature and politics, with the renaissance of Anglo-Welsh literature and the emergence of Welsh nationalism as a political force.

 Awards

-Bryn received the Community Cultural Development Board's 2004 Ros Bower Memorial Award for his career commitment to the principle of giving all Australians the right to access the arts.
+Griffiths received the Australia Council's Community Cultural Development Board's 2004 Ros Bower Memorial Award for his career commitment to the principle of giving all Australians the right to access the arts.

 Publications

 A partial listing of Griffiths' publications: